CHTC/chtc-website-source/_uw-research-computing/file-avail-largedata.md

 {:.sub}

-## B. Transferring Large Output Files
+### Transfer large output files

 By default, any new or changed files in the top-level directory are transferred to your working directory on `/home`.
 If you have large output files, this is undesirable.

-Large outputs should be transferred to staging using the same file transfer protocols in HTCondor's `transfer_output_remaps` option:
+Large outputs should be transferred to staging using the same file transfer protocols in HTCondor's `transfer_output_remaps` or `output_destination` option:

 ```
-transfer_output_files = file1, file2
+transfer_output_files = file1, file2, file3
 transfer_output_remaps = "file1 = osdf:///chtc/staging/username/file1; file2 = file:///staging/username/file2"
 ```
 {:.sub}

+In the example above, `file1` and `file2` are transferred to `/staging` via two different file transfer protocols (which depends on their file size), and `file3` is transferred to the submit directory on `/home`.

+Read more about how to transfer output data, including the `output_destination` option, in our [file transfer guide](htc-job-file-transfer).

-# 4. Submit Jobs Using Staged Data
+## Submit Jobs Using Staged Data

 In order to properly submit jobs using staged large data, always do the following: